chiras/chi_array/README.md

 chi_array
 =========

-This script was created for special analysis, yet has been adapted over the last years to serve in very differnet questions with various features.
-It has become a growning bioinformatical pipeline to analyze microarray chip data.
+This script was created for a special purpose, yet has been adapted over the last years to serve in very different situtations with various datasets.
+The features are constantly accumulating; it has become a growing bioinformatical pipeline to analyze microarray chip data.

-Please be aware that it has been designed for specific purposes needed in our research area.
-It may or may not, but will likely yield errors, when used under different conditions as ours (see "How to use it").
+Please be aware that it has been designed for specific purposes needed in our research group.
+It may or may not work, but will likely yield errors, when used under different conditions as ours (see "How to use it").

 What it does:
 --------------